Peru: Election jury returns to work as fresh protests erupt | DW | 27.06.2021

 Keiko Fujimori, facing an election loss and possible jail sentence, has continued her claims of electoral fraud.
 A new judge has joined the electoral panel to restart the review of the vote.

-The presidential election in Peru has polarized the country, especially between the rural poor and the urban elites
+Peru's presidential election has polarized the country, especially between the rural poor and the urban elites

-Supporters of both leftist candidate Pedro Castillo and right-wing rival Keiko Fujimori took to the streets on Saturday as the country still awaits the official results of the June 6 presidential elections.
+Supporters of both leftist candidate Pedro Castillo and right-wing rival Keiko Fujimori took to the streets on Saturday, with the country still awaiting the official results of the June 6 presidential election.

 The results have been delayed by claims from the Fujimori camp of electoral fraud.
 Castillo holds a slight lead of around 44,000 votes, according to unofficial data.